Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 November 2025 05.25.51 UTC
+- WIB: Minggu, 2 November 2025 06.23.47 UTC
-- WITA: Minggu, 2 November 2025 06.25.51 UTC
+- WITA: Minggu, 2 November 2025 07.23.47 UTC
-- WIT: Minggu, 2 November 2025 07.25.51 UTC
+- WIT: Minggu, 2 November 2025 08.23.47 UTC

 Kutipan Inspiratif:
-"The only place you find success before work is in the dictionary."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology